cdepillabout/open-blog-posts/2022-01-10-why-purenix.md

 1. Write a DSL in Haskell that outputs Nix code when run.

-    Prior art here might be a project like [Clash](https://clash-lang.org/).
+    Prior art here might be a project like [hnix](https://github.com/haskell-nix/hnix).

-    The disadvantage of this approach is that it would be somewhat difficult to bootstrap the PureNix ecosystem.
+    The disadvantage of this approach is that it would be somewhat difficult to bootstrap our new ecosystem.
 We would have to write our own standard library.
     If we went with an alternative PureScript backend, we could just rely on the PureScript standard library.